 Although implicit models can export meshes like STLs for manufacturing, a better approach is to directly write sliced or toolpath output for the desired manufacturing format.
 Using fields, one can modulate properties like beam energy or bead width to control thermal effects and the geometry of the mesoscale lattice.

 Finally, the strongest advantage of implicit modeling is its ability to work with almost all other kinds of geometry.
 At nTopology, we’ve produced a breakthrough implicit modeling platform that combines B-rep, meshes, and simulation data to generate detailed manufacturing models.
 In particular, we can directly model off of simulation output like top opt results, which in many cases can remove the need to remodel top opt results in CAD.
 Instead, we can take it right to manufacturing while also outputting a detailed simulation model for external validation and simplified B-reps for documentation in CAD.

 Just the beginning

 All of these benefits are designed to remove bottlenecks in design processes and better capture data flow throughout.
-To learn more about what nTopology is doing as it relates to implicit modeling, we invite you to attend an informational webinar on January 29th.
-You’ll walk away with a better understanding of this technology and how it can be used.
+To learn more about what nTopology is doing as it relates to implicit modeling, download our whitepaper.
+It explains how implicit modeling differs from the traditional CAD approach to deliver considerable and sustainable advantages in reliability, speed, and scalability.